westerndigitalcorporation/zonedstorage.io/docs/getting-started/nullblk.md

 ## Emulating SMR HDD

-As it is written, the *nullblk-zoned.sh* script makes it possible to create zoned block devices that correspond to a possible configuration of an SMR hard disk, with no limit on the maximum number of open zones.
-This script can be easily modified, however, to add a limit to the number of open zones on the emulated device (*zone_max_open* parameter), to more faithfully emulate an SMR HDD's characteristics.
+The *nullblk-zoned.sh* script makes it possible to create zoned block devices that correspond to a possible configuration of an SMR hard disk, with no limit on the maximum number of open zones.
+This script can be modified to add a limit to the number of open zones on the emulated device (the *zone_max_open* parameter controls this), to more faithfully emulate an SMR HDD's characteristics.

-The *zone_capacity* and *zone_max_active* parameters should not be used when the emulated device is meant to mimic the characteristics of a SMR hard disk.
+The *zone_capacity* and *zone_max_active* parameters should not be used when the emulated device is meant to mimic the characteristics of an SMR hard disk.

 ## Emulating NVMe ZNS SSD

 The *zone_capacity* and *zone_max_active* parameters make it possible to create an emulated zoned block device that mimics the characteristics of a NVMe Zoned Namespace SSD.
-The *zone_capacity* parameter can be used to specify the number of sectors in each zone that can be read and written, while the *zone_max_active* argument can be used to specify a limit on the number of zones that can be in the closed state, the implicit-open state, and the explicit-open state.
+The *zone_capacity* parameter is used to specify the number of sectors in each zone that can be read and written.
+The *zone_max_active* argument is used to specify a limit on the number of zones that can be in the closed state, the implicit-open state, or the explicit-open state.